|

 apnea

-syndrome" (in which they stop breathing for up to two minutes
+syndrome" (in which they stop breathing for up to two minutes while

-sleeping) document that cumulative brain damage does occur
+sleeping) document that cumulative brain damage does occur in such

 cases.